 Rise is an education project focusing on health and wellbeing in schools.

-Through Rise, Key Stage 2 pupils will take part in weekly dance classes as part of their core curriculum, using ballet and creative movement to explore their health and wellbeing.
-They will also study a Northern Ballet production, working with a live pianist to enhance the experience.
-The culmination of each year will be a trip to Leeds Grand Theatre to watch a Northern Ballet production.
+Rise is delivered to Key Stage 2 pupils in primary schools across West Yorkshire.
+Pupils take part in 10 weekly classes with a dance artist as part of their core curriculum, using ballet and creative movement to explore their mental and physical health and wellbeing.
+Sessions explore Northern Ballet productions, working with a live pianist to enhance the experience.
+The culmination of each year is a trip to the theatre to watch a Northern Ballet performance.

 Rise was successfully piloted with five primary schools and the impact and outcomes of the project on pupils’ resilience, body confidence, communication and self-expression skills were tested and measured.
 We were able to work with a researcher from the University of Leeds to undertake in-depth research in one school.

 During this 2-year period we were able to explore and perfect a delivery model which is now available to more schools in the region.
 The pilot was made possible with funding from the Paul Hamlyn Foundation.

 If you would like to know more or are interested in taking part in Rise, please get in contact with the Learning Team on email@example.com or by using the contact form below